hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 I would argue that allowing peasants to acquire permits more easily reveals their  underlying motivation to stem pilgrimage that could harm a region's economy while promoting pilgrimage that could positively increase that economy.
 Indeed, Vaporis even observes some domains regulating pilgrimage by "setting certain economic qualifications for the issuance of travel permits, determining when and where travel was allowed, determining who was allowed to travel, and establishing the length of time as well as the number of times a person could travel"  ( Vaporis 1994, 198).
 While he argues that this reflects the authorities' position against pilgrimage, I would argue that it shows their acceptance of it as they try to keep it within reasonable bounds.

 ### Commercialization of Pilgrimage
-( #Ishimori_2009)

-The commercialization of travel
+In recent years, historians have approached the topic of Edo period travel from many different angles, asking new questions about why pilgrimage became so widely practiced, how travelers interacted with the location, how it turned into what we recognize today as tourism.
+%%While their purpose is to understand more about how and why people traveled,%%

+What this research reveals is how important of an industry pilgrimage became in the Edo period, with new towns forming around popular shrines and temples (monzenmachi) and existing towns flourishing due to the direct results of pilgrimage (Ishimori 2009).

 Pilgrimage led to contents tourism ( #SeatonEtal_2017)

 consumer pilgrims (Nenzi 2004).

+While selling amulets and travel souvenirs dates back to the before the Nara period (search REF), the commercialization of travel grew to new heights during the Edo period to "become the dominant medium through which places were experienced" (Wigen?, ?)

+It is clear that pilgrimage and the tourism that came with it grew to be of significant economic importance for many regions in Edo period Japan.

+#### Travel Promotion by the Oshi
-Looking at the factors that led to the pilgrimage boom, the economic motivations become obvious, with parties who worked to popularize pilgrimage were those who sought to gain economically from it.
-These main instigators of that promotion are what have been described as the first travel agent: the temple and shrine affiliated *oshi*.
+Looking at the factors that led to the pilgrimage boom, the economic motivations become obvious, as the parties who worked to popularize pilgrimage were those who sought to gain economically from it.
+The main instigators of that promotion are what have been described as the first travel agents: the temple and shrine affiliated *oshi* ( #Kanzaki_1995 Kanzaki 1995, 49).
 They worked to attract pilgrims to shrines and temples in order to make up for the lost financial support that had come from the daimyo and bakufu.
-#### Travel Promotion by the Oshi
-Promotion of travel was largely due to the efforts of the *onshi* or *oshi*, who in addition to promoting travel to temples, offered to arrange for the pilgrim's accommodation and provided useful travel information.
-In looking at how they operate, they have been argued to be the "originators of the tourist industry in Japan" ( #Kanzaki_1995, 49).
-They were  affiliated with temples and shrines, and originally being ?? they began to take on the form of ?.
+They appealed to pilgrims by
+%%Promotion of travel was largely due to the efforts of the *onshi* or *oshi*,%% arranging for the travelers' accommodation and provided tour guides and offering useful travel information  ( #Tadao_1995, 6).
+While originally much like a missionary on behalf of their shrine or temple, over time they "became more merchants than priests, each with their own territory" ( #Kanzaki_1995, ?).
+An important element of the oshi's promotion was the level of hospitality and entertainment that they offered pilgrims.
+They preparing luxurious accommodation and providing extravagant banquets that made use of the local specialties.
+They also offered tours and presented souvenirs and gifts.
+However, underneath this "hospitality lay a cunning business spirit.
+What they intended was advertisement with maximum effect ( #Kanzaki_1995, 48)".
+After the pilgrims returned to their village, they would talk about the luxury they enjoyed and this would lead to additional pilgrim recruitment for the Oshi.

 In Ambros's research of the Ōyama shrine in the Kanto area (2008), she argues that these oshi were the key players in growing the popularity of pilgrimage, and it was due to the oshi's efforts that transformed the Ōyama religious site into such a major tourist destination.

-"They were generally run by those connected to religious establishments, such as low level priests called onshi or oshi, who posted their subordinates and deputies around the country to act as tour guides.
-These priests contributed greatly to ･the institutionalization of package tours. ..
-These examples show that in Japan religious offcials had a role in institutionalizing the travel industry from before the Edo period" ( #Tadao_1995, 6).

-While originally much like a missionary, over time they "became more merchants than priests, each with their own territory" ( #Kanzaki_1995, ?).

-"The same style of entertainment continued after the oshi became independent from the shrine and started to do business with ordinary people, in the Edo period, but underneath the hospitality lay a cunning business spirit. .
-What they intended was advertisement with maximum effect ( #Kanzaki_1995, 48)".

 The financial gain that came from pilgrimage was not something that was felt by shrines and temples alone, however.
 While talismans and religious offerings were important elements of one's pilgrimage, the commerce potential of pilgrims was much larger.
 Accommodation along one's journey was essential,

 Souvenirs to bring back to the pilgrim's hometown had become an important aspect of the trip itself, as it gave validation of one's travels and offered the experience with those of the village who could not visit themselves.